Part V: More Than a Game

 Amazingly enough, however, the true Animal Crossing diehards, those who understood the struggles of sharing a town with others, came to my defense.
 A few of them, afraid of catching heat in the echo chamber that is Reddit, messaged me privately.

 This one martyr actually jumped to my defense in the Reddit thread and got downvoted to hell.

 I actually reached out to /u/gripleg in an attempt to find the Facebook group where the argument was happening.
 Unfortunately, he said it looked like it got removed because the two sides were at each other's throats.
 I was disappointed at missing the chance to put faces to the grown adults fighting over the merits of my fictional argument but the fact that it happened at all brings tears of joy to my eyes.

 But perhaps the most rewarding part of all of this was actually the confirmation that I'm actually an extremely cute and romantic boyfriend:

 Yeah, so just so everyone knows, I, the insensitive man in the relationship, came up with that.
 And it's the first thing I'm doing when I download the game on Friday morning.
 Now every time she looks up at the night sky and sees our initials etched into the stars, she'll be reminded of how the whole internet collectively swooned over such an act and remember how lucky she is to have me.
 But seriously, when this becomes a thing that couples do, I want credit for it.

 And finally, shoutout to the Twitter user who made this:

-If you're liking my series please check out The Shitpost Diaries VI: DISillusioned.
-This posts rounds out the current series and takes aim at some of the weirdest people on social media: Disney couples!
+If you're liking my series please check out The Shitpost Diaries VI: DISillusioned where I take aim at some of the most insufferable people on social media: Disney couples.